Sneh-311/AI_task_manager/README.md

 # 📌 AI Task Manager

 An interactive and intuitive web app designed for efficient task monitoring and prioritization.
-Built with **Streamlit**, **scikit-learn**, and **pandas**, this dashboard empowers users to explore tasks, predict priority levels using a machine learning model, and visualize key project trends — all within a streamlined interface.
+Built with **Streamlit**, **scikit-learn**, and **pandas**, this dashboard empowers users to explore tasks, predict priority levels using a machine learning model, and visualize key project trends- all within a streamlined interface.

 ---